Elizafox/compyter/README.md

 The `halt` instruction halts the CPU, shutting down the virtual machine, and displaying the contents of all registers to the console.

 ### Traps/interrupts
 There is one interrupt, but an interrupt controller is provided as a peripherial.
 The interrupt can be masked with the `dsi` instruction and unmasked with `eni`.
+The current mask state can be retrieved with `gti`.

 To avoid races, all traps (including an interrupt) will disable interrupts.
 The `ret` statement will return back to the address in `REG_RET` and re-enable interrupts in a race-free way.